profile

 Learning Researcher | Instructional Designer | Audio Content Creator

-I spent nearly 20 years in the classroom training adult learners to perform in high-stakes, real-consequence environments — live broadcast studios, film sets, professional media production.
+I spent nearly 20 years in the classroom training adult learners to perform in high-stakes, real-consequence environments — live broadcast studios, radio studios, film sets, professional media production.

 That experience taught me something that no textbook quite captures: people learn best when the design respects both the complexity of what they're being asked to do and the very human way their attention actually works.

-That insight led me to a PhD in Media Psychology at Fielding Graduate University, where I focused my research on attention, self-regulation, and performance in technology-enabled environments — including a large-scale meta-analysis of VR-based mindfulness interventions examining how immersive experience affects psychological and physiological outcomes.
+That insight led me to a PhD in Media Psychology at Fielding Graduate University, where I focused my research on attention, self-regulation, and performance in technology-enabled environments, including a large-scale meta-analysis of VR-based mindfulness interventions examining how immersive experience affects psychological and physiological outcomes, and published in JMIR in 2026.

-I am now bringing that combination — two decades of applied training design, doctoral-level research in learning and cognition, and a long practice in sound and media production — into a new chapter focused on instructional design, learning research, and content creation.
+Two decades of applied training design, doctoral-level research in learning and cognition, and a deep practice in sound and media production — I bring all three to bear on one goal: designing learning experiences that actually work the way human attention does.

 What I bring: